-- 1. Develop a budget that will ultimately prioritize people, transparency, and our communities. - Invest in strategic marketing to ensure the community is informed about SDCP and that we continue to build professional-level name recognition, trust, and education. - Includes the addition of a Capital Investment Plan to inform the community of all future projects and programs.
+- 1. Thoughtfully scale the agency as we reach full enrollment to deliver clean-energy programs and exceptional service to the community. - 2.
+Invest in strategic marketing to ensure the community is informed about SDCP and that we continue to build professional-level name recognition, trust, and education. - Include the addition of a Capital Investment Plan to inform the community of all future projects and programs.